Carnival Vista Ship Review [PHOTOS]

 Final Thoughts of Carnival Vista

-During my cruise, I noticed two areas of concern – lax enforcement of certain shipboard policies and the behavior of some fellow passengers.
+During my cruise, I noticed two areas of concern – lax enforcement of specific shipboard policies and the behavior of some fellow passengers.

-Unfortunately, only one of these areas is under the control of Carnival.
-On sea days, I noticed children were running around the Serenity area, which is supposed to be reserved for adults only.
+Unfortunately, Carnival controls only one of these areas.
+On sea days, I noticed children running around the Serenity area, which is supposed to be reserved for adults only.

 Overall, my experience at the Carnival Vista was fantastic.
-The ship was clean, the sea days were fun, and the only time I had to go to guest services was because I lost my Sail & Sign card (the line wasn’t bad at all, and I could resume my vacation quickly).
+The ship was clean, the sea days were fun, and I only had to go to guest services because I lost my Sail & Sign card (the line wasn’t bad at all, and I could resume my vacation quickly).

 The food was solid, the vibe was fun, and the crew members were friendly.
 I highly recommend this ship to anyone looking for a Caribbean cruise with lots to do at an affordable price.